tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Open the solution file, and conduct a brief dry walkthrough of the code.

-* Convey to students that we'll read in data form the Federal reserve via a csv.
+* Convey to students that we'll read in data via a csv.

 * Explain using the H-P filter in Python.
 It is a `statsmodels` module that requires a single line of code.
 The plots are created simply with Pandas's `plot()` method.